OmaymaS/onceupondata/content/post/2017-11-17-first-conf-talks.md

 - A poster at [**Rstudio::conf 2018**](https://www.rstudio.com/conference/), but unfortunately won't be able to make it for logistical reasons :(.

-## So How did the rstats community help?
+## So how did the rstats community help?

 While writing my first three submissions, I haven't asked others to review them.
 Maybe I thought they were ok, or I didn't know whom should I ask!.
 But when I went to UseR! conference, I met many people from the community, especially from [Rladies](https://rladies.org/) who offered to read my abstract and advise me.